 Measured per capita, Luxembourg was the world’s foremost iron and steel producer throughout the 20th century (for global production trends, see (Hemmer 1953)).
 While all the Minett’s towns were severely affected by air pollution, Esch had the specific characteristic of being surrounded by iron and steel complexes.
 The local historians Assa and Pagliarini have rightfully noted that ‘Esch and its factories formed one unity; their evolution occurred along parallel lines’ (Assa, Pagliarini 1998).
 From the moment the first blast furnace in Esch started operating, the urban infrastructure of this ‘mushroom town’ (Knebeler, Scuto 2010) indeed developed almost exclusively to serve the metallurgical industry.
 An engraving from the 1920s shows that iron and steel complexes could be found to the southwest of Esch (the Terres Rouges plant, established in 1872), to the east (the Esch-Schifflange plant, 1871) and to the west (the Belval plant, 1911).
 Other polluting factories, such as a cement factory, a brewery and a coal-fired power plant (which supplied electricity to the steelworks) were also present in the town throughout much of industrial era (for a general overview, see (Scuto 1993) ).
 A scale model of the Minett, made for the 1937 World’s Fair in Paris, clearly illustrates how Esch was ‘embraced’ by factories and, consequently, by industrial smoke and dust (on Luxembourg’s participation at the 1937 World’s Fair, see (Millim 2014)).

 Contrary to present-day popular belief (e.g. (Moia 1998, Logelin-Simon 2006, Back-Hoffmann 2021)), the air pollution caused by the metallurgical complexes of the Minett was not uncontested by the local population.
 From the early 20th century onwards, inhabitants voiced their criticism about dusty factory smoke through articles in newspapers and magazines, readers’ letters and interventions in parliament and municipal council meetings.
-This paragraph will shortly explore a few criticisms concerning the Belval complex from the period when the plant was established.
+This section will shortly explore a few criticisms concerning the Belval complex from the period when the plant was established.
 A more in-depth analysis of complaints from inhabitants about air pollution in the entire Minett region is offered in a separate article, which focuses on the period of the Trente Glorieuses (c.
 1945-1965) and conceptualises the role of newspapers, politicians and scientists as ‘mediators’ in the public debate on air pollution (Van de Maele forthcoming).

 From around 1900, about three decades after the dawn of industrialisation in Luxembourg, the country’s press began to report on the so-called ‘plagues’ of dust and smoke (in German: Staubplage, Rauchplage).
 These ‘plagues’ were reported to soil clothes and buildings, irritate lungs and eyes, and affect animal and plant life.
 As early as 1899, for example, the newspaper Luxemburger Wort published a remarkably lucid analysis of air pollution in industrial regions (for the history of this newspaper, see (9139636/SCK8QXWH)).
 Despite its conservative, pro-business profile, the newspaper offered a remarkably modern-sounding, holistic approach towards both human and non-human nature, thus offering a rather bleak picture of the industrial era: